Cariboo Chilcotin Coast BC - 5th Edition

-In your durable, heavy-duty, spiral-bound 21.5 cm x 28 cm (8.5" x 11") Cariboo Chilcotin Coast BC map book you will find 60 detailed topographic maps spanning the region, complete with labeled recreation sites, amenities, highways, backcountry roads, trails and other points-of-interest.
-Nine of these maps are new to this edition, covering the central coast of British Columbia.
-We have also included new overview maps featuring trails in the Bridge River/Gold Bridge area as well as around Wells and Barkerville.
-Not only are these BC maps user-friendly, but they boast a level of cartographic sophistication unparalleled even by government resources – making them the maps of choice for search-and-rescue.
+In your durable, heavy-duty, spiral-bound 21.5 x 28 cm (8.5 x 11 in) Cariboo Chilcotin Coast Mapbook you will find 59 detailed topographic maps spanning the region, complete with labelled recreation sites, amenities, highways, backcountry roads, trails and other Points of Interest.
+These user-friendly maps boast a level of cartographic sophistication unparalleled even by government sources, making them the maps of choice for loggers and Search and Rescue teams.

-In addition to our maps, we list Cariboo Chilcotin Coast BC accommodations, services, tours, and amenities, including information on the top outfitters in Williams Lake, Quesnel, Bella Coola, Barkerville, and surrounding regions; where to find hunting guns for sale; and the best places to buy equipment for sportfishing in BC.
+In addition to our maps, we list the Cariboo Chilcotin Coast’s best accommodations, services, outfitters and amenities, including information on the region’s best outdoor tours and hunting and fishing suppliers.

 New to this edition, we have included detailed profiles for the major communities of the Cariboo Chilcotin Coast, including Lillooet, Williams Lake, Quesnel, Wells, Barkerville, Likely, Bella Coola and several others.
 Here you will find information on the most exciting things to do in and around town.

 In the latest edition of the Cariboo Chilcotin Coast Backroad Mapbook you will find close to 50 listings for the best things to see and do while travelling the regions highways, secondary roads and backroads.
 From pictographs to hot springs, mountain top lookouts, waterfalls and museums, there is a unique attraction around every corner.